evoteum/platform-infrastructure/README.md

 [//]: # (OPTIONAL IF documentation repo)
 [//]: # (ELSE REQUIRED)

+Nothing to install.

 ## Usage
 [//]: # (REQUIRED)
 [//]: # (Explain what the thing does.
 Use screenshots and/or videos.)

+If you are building a new service and want it to be deployable via the platform, simply:

+1. Add `deploy: true` to your repos.yml entry.
+2. Follow any additional environment variable conventions.
+3. Push your code.

+The platform will _just work_ ™.

 [//]: # (Extra sections)
 [//]: # (OPTIONAL)